EvA: An Evidence-First Audio Understanding Paradigm for LALMs: Related Works

 \subsection{Large Audio Language Models}

-Large Audio Language Models (LALMs) have progressed rapidly, with systems such as Qwen2-Audio \citep{qwen2-audio}, Qwen2.5-Omni \citep{qwen2.5omni}, and Kimi-Audio \citep{kimiaudio}.
-Most of these models rely on a single Whisper encoder \citep{whisper}, which works well for speech but is less effective at preserving non-speech evidence.
-Prior dual-path designs partly address this limitation, but SALMONN \citep{salmonn} relies on lossy Q-Former compression, and GAMA \citep{gama} combines features without a strong shared temporal coordinate.
-A detailed structural comparison with SALMONN-style Q-Former fusion is provided in Appendix~\ref{app:qformer}.
+Large Audio Language Models (LALMs) have progressed rapidly, with models such as Qwen2-Audio~\citep{qwen2-audio}, Qwen2.5-Omni~\citep{qwen2.5omni}, and Kimi-Audio~\citep{kimiaudio}.
+Most of these models rely on a Whisper encoder~\citep{whisper}, which is effective for speech but less suited to preserving non-speech evidence.
+Optimized for ASR, Whisper represents spectrograms mainly as a 1D temporal token sequence, which can weaken frequency-localized cues for non-speech events.
+Prior dual-path designs partly address this issue, but SALMONN~\citep{salmonn} uses lossy Q-Former compression, and GAMA~\citep{gama} combines features without temporal alignment (details in Appendix~\ref{app:qformer}).
 These limitations motivate our dual-path, non-compressive, time-aligned fusion design.